HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 ## Creating an `app` global

 So what makes a module?
-Ideally, I’d suggest each module being in its own file and only exporting one piece of functionality.
+Ideally, I'd suggest each module being in its own file and only exporting one piece of functionality.
 Only having a single export helps you keep clear what purpose the module has and keeps it focused on just that task.
 The goal is having lots of modules that do one thing really well so that your app combines modules into a coherent story.

-When I’m building an app, I intentionally have one main controller object of sorts.
-It’s attached to the window as “app” just for my own.
-For modules that I’ve written specifically for this app (stuff that’s in the clientapp folder) I allow myself the use of that global to perform app-level actions like navigating, etc.
+When I'm building an app, I intentionally have one main controller object of sorts.
+It's attached to the window as "app" just for convenience.
+For modules that I've written specifically for this app (stuff that's in the clientapp folder) I allow myself the use of that one global to perform app-level actions like navigating, etc.